evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/08-screen-catalog.md

 # Key Takeaways

-- The Coach Portal organizes its interface into business-oriented workspaces rather than isolated application modules.
+- The Screen Catalog provides the authoritative inventory of every user interface within the Nutritionist Portal.
-- Every screen has a defined purpose, ownership, navigation context and relationship with workflows, AI services and business domains.
+- Each screen is uniquely identified and linked to business capabilities, navigation, permissions, APIs, events and AI services.
-- A standardized catalog simplifies UX governance, implementation, testing and future platform expansion.
+- A structured screen taxonomy improves consistency, maintainability and cross-team collaboration throughout the EVOXA platform.
-- The workspace model enables professionals to perform complex operational tasks efficiently while maintaining a consistent user experience.
+- Comprehensive traceability ensures that every screen can be connected to user journeys, workflows, security policies and future product evolution.

 ---